 Day 12: Uluru

 This morning, awake before the sun so you can watch it rise over Uluru (Ayers Rock).
-Then, do the Mala Walk around part of the base of Uluru while learning its significance to the local Aboriginals.
+Then, do the Mala Walk around part of the base of Uluru while learning its significance to the local Indigenous people.
 Visit the cultural centre to get a better understanding of the area.

 Opt to pre-book the "Uluru & Kata Tjuta Helicopter Ride" activity on the checkout page ahead of time, to include this optional on your tour.